SAP-samples/codejam-cap-llm/exercises/04-explore-sap-hana-cloud-vector-engine/README.md

 You need to configure your CAP project for SAP HANA deployment.
 You can do this by executing the `cds add hana` command.
 The command configures deployments for SAP HANA to use the `hdbtable` and `hdbview` formats.
 If you add the argument of `--profile hybrid` to the command, the configuration is added to a `[hybrid]` profile in your `package.json`.

-👉 Open the project in SAP Business Application Studio (BAS) or VSCode.
+👉 Open a new terminal if **not already** open.

-👉 Open a new terminal if not already open.
+👉 Make sure you are in the root of the CAP project before continuing: **/codejam-cap-llm/project/job-posting-service**.

 👉 Execute the `cds add hana --for hybrid` command: